 - Teaching patients how to improve their voice quality and create challenging sounds

 - Helping patients develop and strengthen the muscles needed for swallowing

 - Counseling patients and their families on ways to cope emotionally with their disorders

 SLPs use a variety of specialized tools and techniques to help their patients recover or repair their communication capabilities.

 FAQs About Becoming a Speech Pathologist

 There is a lot to consider before dedicating years of study and preparation to a career in speech-language pathology.
-Here are some of the most common questions that arise for aspiring students.
+Here are some of the most common questions that arise for aspiring speech science students.